-The Mayo Clinic Nursing Research Division is focused on the following areas of interest:
+Mayo Clinic's Division of Nursing Research is focusing on the following areas of interest:

 - Translation of research evidence.
 Researchers apply findings to practice to provide the highest quality patient outcomes and to transform nursing practice.

 - Symptom science.
-The Nursing Research Division is developing and testing interventions to alleviate distressful and burdensome symptoms.
+The Division of Nursing Research is developing and testing interventions to alleviate distressful and burdensome symptoms.
 Populations of focus include critically ill patients receiving mechanical ventilatory support and people with stroke and other neurological and neurosurgical problems.